spider

 • Huntsman Spiders: Flat-bodied and fast-moving, but without the violin mark or six eyes.

 Before you panic, compare your eight-legged guest with these characteristics to avoid unnecessary worry.
 Still unsure?
-It’s time to bring in expert help like spider control near me.
+It’s time to bring in expert help, like spider control.

 Where Brown Recluses Hide Indoors